Author: Ron Graham

 Old paths At the Crossroads —There are times in everyone’s life when one is likely to meet Jesus at the crossroads: times when some great change or challenge occurs.

-Old Testament The Old Testament —A collection of lessons emphasising the Old Testament’s indispensable value to the Christian.
+Old Testament The Old Testament SERIES —A collection of lessons emphasising the Old Testament’s indispensable value to the Christian.
 The series includes a detailed Messianic prophecy chart.

-Old Testament The Times of Israel —A very large series presenting the twelve times of Israel with a list and summaries for each of the relevant Bible books, main figures, and beginning event.
+Old Testament The Times of Israel SERIES —A very large series presenting the twelve times of Israel with a list and summaries for each of the relevant Bible books, main figures, and beginning event.

 Old Testament Old Testament Cluster —Lessons clustered around the topic “Old Testament”